 - Warning: you can get stuck with an unfair non-disclosure agreement

 - Checklist of terms and conditions for non-disclosure agreement

-- Key clauses for confidentiality agreement
+- Key clauses for a non-disclosure agreement

 - Identification of the parties

 - Types of information to be covered under the agreement

 - Identifying information to be treated as confidential information